brevzin/cpp_proposals/2996_reflection/reflection.md

   - a number of `consteval` _metafunctions_ to work with reflections (including deriving other reflections), and
   - constructs called _splicers_ to produce grammatical elements from reflections (e.g., `[: $refl$ :]`).

+(Note that this aims at something a little broader than pure "reflection".
+ We not only want to observe the structure of the program: We also want to ease generating code that depends on those observation.
+ That combination is sometimes referred to as "reflective metaprogramming", but within WG21 discussion the term "reflection" has often been used informally to refer to the same general idea.)

 This proposal is not intended to be the end-game as far as reflection and compile-time metaprogramming are concerned.
 Instead, we expect it will be a useful core around which more powerful features will be added incrementally over time.
 In particular, we believe that most